-New rates of SDLT and LBTT apply on purchases of additional residential properties from 1 April 2016.
+Higher rates of SDLT and LBTT, which relates to Scotland, apply on purchases of additional residential properties.

-The new rates are 3% above the current SDLT and LBTT rates.
-The higher rates will potentially apply if, at the end of the purchase transaction, the individual owns two or more residential properties.
+The rates are 3% above the SDLT and LBTT rates.
+The higher rates potentially apply if, at the end of the purchase transaction, the individual owns two or more residential properties.